 Osteoarthritis is the long term, end result of chronic repetitive damage to the knee, or it can be due to the long lasting effects of one or more severe injuries resulting in the need for knee surgery.
 It is well known that professional football players have a high incidence of knee osteoarthritis.
 Until recently we knew little about the incidence of osteoarthritis in the elite, college level football player.

-In a recent study of football players at the NFL combine, 27 percent of players who had a previous partial menisectomy had developed moderate osteoarthritis.
+In a recent study of football players at the NFL combine, 27 percent of players who had a previous partial meniscectomy (removal of a torn meniscus) had developed moderately severe osteoarthritis.
 This compares to 4% of athletes who had osteoarthritis but no prior history of knee surgery.
 24% of players who had a previous ACL reconstruction also had osteoarthritis.
 This compares to an 11% incidence of osteoarthritis in players who had a meniscal repair– where the tear of the meniscus is sutured back together.

 One in 4 American Football players at the NFL Combine with a history of knee surgery have knee osteoarthritis despite being only 20 to 26 years of age.

 Osteoarthritis is a common cause of disability.
 Although it is not known if these players had significant pain, it is well known that these arthritic changes will cause pain in the not too distant future of these young athletes.Osteoarthritis means that the cartilage in the joint has worn away.
 There is currently no proven means to reverse arthritic changes.
 PRP injections have been shown to potentially stop the progression of arthritis, but it is not a cure.

 This was one of the first studies to follow young elite football players to determine their risk of developing osteoarthritis following a partial menisectomy or ACL reconstruction.
 Much more research is necessary.
 We also need to carefully consider advising a meniscal repair versus a partial menisectomy (removing torn meniscus) in young elite athletes.